Ricardo Pepi: North Texas SC

-On December 8, 2018, Pepi became the first signing for North Texas SC, the new affiliate club for FC Dallas' in USL League One.
-On March 30, 2019, Pepi made his professional debut in North Texas SC's first ever match, scoring a hat-trick in a 3–2 victory over the Chattanooga Red Wolves.
+On December 8, 2018, Pepi became the first signing for North Texas SC, the new affiliate club for FC Dallas in USL League One.
+On March 30, 2019, he made his professional debut in North Texas SC's first ever match, scoring a hat-trick in a 3–2 victory over the Chattanooga Red Wolves.
 Following the match, North Texas SC head coach Eric Quill stated: "I'd like to say that it shocks me, but it doesn't shock me.
 He's been in unbelievable form in the preseason.
 Every game, he's growing.
 He's got such a hunger to score goals, that is rare.
 He can finish in any way."

 In the following match against Forward Madison, Pepi scored for the second match in a row deep into second half stoppage time to give North Texas SC the 1–0 home victory.
 He was then called into the international under-17 squad.
 When he returned, Pepi scored again in his third game of the season against Lansing Ignite in a 2–2 draw.

 On October 12, 2019, Pepi returned to North Texas SC for the semifinals of the USL League One playoffs.
 He scored a brace for North Texas SC against Forward Madison in a 2–0 home victory, advancing the side to the final.
 After the match, Pepi was called into the under-17 side, thus not being available for selection against Greenville Triumph in the final on October 19.
 Despite his absence, North Texas SC proceeded to win the match 1–0 through Arturo Rodríguez, thus winning their first championship and giving Pepi his first trophy.
 Pepi was named as a finalist for the USL Young Player of the Year on October 17, but lost out to Arturo Rodríguez.